 Every stable or other structure or premises wherein any animal or poultry is kept shall be maintained in a clean and sanitary condition at all times, devoid of all rodents and vermin and free from harmful, offensive or noxious smell or odor.

-No such animal or poultry shall be allowed to roam free or be "free range" in a manner that will allow such animal or poultry to leave the premises.
+No such animal or poultry shall be allowed to roam free or be free range in a manner that will allow such animal or poultry to leave the premises.

-Notwithstanding any other provision of this Section, no exotic or dangerous wild animals shall be kept in any structure or enclosure of any kind unless the caretaker of such exotic or dangerous wild animal is registered with the State of Missouri to serve as a temporary caretaker for injured or sick exotic or dangerous wild animals, and only on land that is properly zoned for such particular use.
+Notwithstanding any other provision of this Section, no exotic or dangerous wild animals shall be kept in any structure or enclosure of any kind unless the caretaker of such exotic or dangerous wild animal is registered with the State of Missouri to serve as a temporary caretaker for injured or sick exotic or dangerous wild animals, and only on land that is properly zoned for such use.

-[Ord.
+[R.O.
+1991 § 240.020; Ord.
 No. 505 §§ 1 — 2, 2-5-1973; Ord.
 No. 1907-99 § 20, 12-21-1999; Ord.
 No. 2253-04 § 1, 3-16-2004]